fb pixel

 Introductory Material

-Community-Based Research is an alternative approach to research that focuses on leadership from community partners, participation of communities, actionable findings, and meaningful relationships.
+Community-Based Research is an alternative approach to research that focuses on co-generation of knowledge with academics and community partners.
+This can often include leadership from community partners in identifying topics, participation of communities in data collection and analysis, a focus on accessible knowledge mobilization that contributes to change, and the cultivation of meaningful relationships.
 You can view our introductory infographic here.

 The Centre for Community Based Research in Waterloo, Ontario has a comprehensive introductory video on CBR in Canada: